WATCH & SHOP NOW

 of course, Kiehl’s Cannabis Sativa

-Seed Oil Herbal Concentrate, and you’ll probably notice a reduction in redness, balanced-out oil
+Seed Oil Herbal Concentrate and Cleanser, and you’ll probably notice a reduction in redness, balanced-out oil

 production and clearer, calmer, skin that glows.